Quels feutres choisir pour faire du coloriage ? Guide complet !

 🖍 1.
 The different types of markers for adult coloring

-Not all markers are equal and each type has its own particularities.
+Not all markers are created equal, and each type has its own unique characteristics.
 Here are the main types of markers you can use:

 ➤ Water-based markers: easy to use, but can leave marks